VDaroglou/GetDataCourseProject/CodeBook.md

 5. **BodyAccelerationMeanZAxis** - The mean of the body acceleration on the Z axis.

-6. **GravityAccelerationMeanXAxis** - The mean of the gravity acceleration on the X axis.
+6. **BodyAccelerationSDXAxis** - The standard deviation of the body acceleration on the X axis.

-7. **GravityAccelerationMeanYAxis** - The mean of the gravity acceleration on the Y axis.
+7. **BodyAccelerationSDYAxis** - The standard deviation of the body acceleration on the Y axis.

-8. **GravityAccelerationMeanZAxis** - The mean of the gravity acceleration on the Z axis.
+8. **BodyAccelerationSDZAxis** - The standard deviation of the body acceleration on the Z axis.

-9. **BodyAccelerationJerkMeanXAxis** - The mean of the body acceleration on the X axis, derived in time to obtain Jerk signals.
+9. **GravityAccelerationMeanXAxis** - The mean of the gravity acceleration on the X axis.

-10. **MeanBodyAccelerationJerkYAxis** - The mean of the body acceleration on the Y axis, derived in time to obtain Jerk signals.
+10. **GravityAccelerationMeanYAxis** - The mean of the gravity acceleration on the Y axis.

-11. **MeanBodyAccelerationJerkZAxis** - The mean of the body acceleration on the Z axis, derived in time to obtain Jerk signals.
+11. **GravityAccelerationMeanZAxis** - The mean of the gravity acceleration on the Z axis.

-12. **MeanBodyAngularVelocityXAxis** - The mean of the body angular velocity on the X axis.
+12. **GravityAccelerationSDXAxis** - The standard deviation of the gravity acceleration on the X axis.

-13. **MeanBodyAngularVelocityYAxis** - The mean of the body angular velocity on the Y axis.
+13. **GravityAccelerationSDYAxis** - The standard deviation of the gravity acceleration on the Y axis.

-14. **MeanBodyAngularVelocityZAxis** - The mean of the body angular velocity on the Z axis.
+14. **GravityAccelerationSDZAxis** - The standard deviation of the gravity acceleration on the Z axis.

-15. **MeanBodyAngularVelocityJerkXAxis** - The mean of the body angular velocity on the X axis, derived in time to obtain Jerk signals.
+15. **BodyAccelerationJerkMeanXAxis** - The mean of the body acceleration on the X axis, derived in time to obtain Jerk signals.

-16. **MeanBodyAngularVelocityJerkYAxis** - The mean of the body angular velocity on the Y axis, derived in time to obtain Jerk signals.
+16. **BodyAccelerationJerkMeanYAxis** - The mean of the body acceleration on the Y axis, derived in time to obtain Jerk signals.

-17. **MeanBodyAngularVelocityJerkZAxis** - The mean of the body angular velocity on the Z axis, derived in time to obtain Jerk signals.
+17. **BodyAccelerationJerkMeanZAxis** - The mean of the body acceleration on the Z axis, derived in time to obtain Jerk signals.

-18. **MeanBodyAccelerationMagnitude** - The mean of the body acceleration magnitude, calculated using the Euclidean norm.
+18. **BodyAccelerationJerkSDXAxis** - The standard deviation of the body acceleration on the X axis, derived in time to obtain Jerk signals.

-19. **MeanGravityAccelerationMagnitude** - The mean of the gravity acceleration magnitude.
+19. **BodyAccelerationJerkSDYAxis** - The standard deviation of the body acceleration on the Y axis, derived in time to obtain Jerk signals.

-20. **MeanBodyAccelerationJerkMagnitude** - The mean of the body acceleration magnitude derived in time to obtain Jerk signals.
+20. **BodyAccelerationJerkSDZAxis** - The standard deviation of the body acceleration on the Z axis, derived in time to obtain Jerk signals.

-21. **MeanBodyAngularVelocityMagnitude** - The mean of the angular velocity magnitude.
+21. **BodyAngularVelocityMeanXAxis** - The mean of the body angular velocity on the X axis.

-22. **MeanBodyAngularVelocityJerkMagnitude** - The mean of the angular velocity magnitude derived in time to obtain Jerk signals.
+22. **BodyAngularVelocityMeanYAxis** - The mean of the body angular velocity on the Y axis.

-23. **MeanFFTBodyAccelerationXAxis** - The mean of the body acceleration on the X axis, with a Fast Fourier Transform (FFT) applied.
+23. **BodyAngularVelocityMeanZAxis** - The mean of the body angular velocity on the Z axis.

-24. **MeanFFTBodyAccelerationYAxis** - The mean of the body acceleration on the Y axis, with a Fast Fourier Transform (FFT) applied.
+24. **BodyAngularVelocitySDXAxis** - The standard deviation of the body angular velocity on the X axis.

-25. **MeanFFTBodyAccelerationZAxis** - The mean of the body acceleration on the Z axis, with a Fast Fourier Transform (FFT) applied.
+25. **BodyAngularVelocitySDYAxis** - The standard deviation of the body angular velocity on the Y axis.

-26. **MeanFFTBodyAccelerationJerkXAxis** - The mean of the body acceleration on the X axis, derived in time to obtain Jerk signals, with a Fast Fourier Transform (FFT) applied.
+26. **BodyAngularVelocitySDZAxis** - The standard deviation of the body angular velocity on the Z axis.

-27. **MeanFFTBodyAccelerationJerkYAxis** - The mean of the body acceleration on the Y axis, derived in time to obtain Jerk signals, with a Fast Fourier Transform (FFT) applied.
+27. **BodyAngularVelocityJerkMeanXAxis** - The mean of the body angular velocity on the X axis, derived in time to obtain Jerk signals.

-28. **MeanFFTBodyAccelerationJerkZAxis** - The mean of the body acceleration on the Z axis, derived in time to obtain Jerk signals, with a Fast Fourier Transform (FFT) applied.
+28. **BodyAngularVelocityJerkMeanYAxis** - The mean of the body angular velocity on the Y axis, derived in time to obtain Jerk signals.

-29. **MeanFFTBodyAngularVelocityXAxis** - The mean of the body angular velocity on the X axis, with a Fast Fourier Transform (FFT) applied.
+29. **BodyAngularVelocityJerkMeanZAxis** - The mean of the body angular velocity on the Z axis, derived in time to obtain Jerk signals.

-30. **MeanFFTBodyAngularVelocityYAxis** - The mean of the body angular velocity on the Y axis, with a Fast Fourier Transform (FFT) applied.
+30. **BodyAngularVelocityJerkSDXAxis** - The standard deviation of the body angular velocity on the X axis, derived in time to obtain Jerk signals.

-31. **MeanFFTBodyAngularVelocityZAxis** - The mean of the body angular velocity on the Z axis, with a Fast Fourier Transform (FFT) applied.
+31. **BodyAngularVelocityJerkSDYAxis** - The standard deviation of the body angular velocity on the Y axis, derived in time to obtain Jerk signals.

-32. **MeanFFTBodyAccelerationMagnitude** - The mean of the body acceleration magnitude, with a Fast Fourier Transform (FFT) applied.
+32. **BodyAngularVelocityJerkSDZAxis** - The standard deviation of the body angular velocity on the Z axis, derived in time to obtain Jerk signals.

-33. **MeanFFTBodyAccelerationJerkMagnitude** - The mean of the body acceleration magnitude derived in time to obtain Jerk signals, with a Fast Fourier Transform (FFT) applied.
+33. **BodyAccelerationMagnitudeMean** - The mean of the body acceleration magnitude, calculated using the Euclidean norm.

-34. **MeanFFTBodyAngularVelocityMagnitude** - The mean of the angular velocity magnitude, with a Fast Fourier Transform (FFT) applied.
+34. **BodyAccelerationMagnitudeSD** - The standard deviation of the body acceleration magnitude, calculated using the Euclidean norm.

-35. **MeanFFTBodyAngularVelocityJerkMagnitude** - The mean of the angular velocity magnitude derived in time to obtain Jerk signals, with a Fast Fourier Transform (FFT) applied.
+35. **GravityAccelerationMagnitudeMean** - The mean of the gravity acceleration magnitude.

-36. **StandardDeviationBodyAccelerationXAxis** - The standard deviation of the body acceleration on the X axis.
+36. **GravityAccelerationMagnitudeSD** - The standard deviation of the gravity acceleration magnitude.

-37. **StandardDeviationBodyAccelerationYAxis** - The standard deviation of the body acceleration on the Y axis.
+37. **BodyAccelerationJerkMagnitudeMean** - The mean of the body acceleration magnitude derived in time to obtain Jerk signals.

-38. **StandardDeviationBodyAccelerationZAxis** - The standard deviation of the body acceleration on the Z axis.
+38. **BodyAccelerationJerkMagnitudeSD** - The standard deviation of the body acceleration magnitude derived in time to obtain Jerk signals.

-39. **StandardDeviationGravityAccelerationXAxis** - The standard deviation of the gravity acceleration on the X axis.
+39. **BodyAngularVelocityMagnitudeMean** - The mean of the angular velocity magnitude.

-40. **StandardDeviationGravityAccelerationYAxis** - The standard deviation of the gravity acceleration on the Y axis.
+40. **BodyAngularVelocityMagnitudeSD** - The standard deviation of the angular velocity magnitude.

-41. **StandardDeviationGravityAccelerationZAxis** - The standard deviation of the gravity acceleration on the Z axis.
+41. **BodyAngularVelocityJerkMagnitudeMean** - The mean of the angular velocity magnitude derived in time to obtain Jerk signals.

-42. **StandardDeviationBodyAccelerationJerkXAxis** - The standard deviation of the body acceleration on the X axis, derived in time to obtain Jerk signals.
+42. **BodyAngularVelocityJerkMagnitudeSD** - The standard deviation of the angular velocity magnitude derived in time to obtain Jerk signals.

-43. **StandardDeviationBodyAccelerationJerkYAxis** - The standard deviation of the body acceleration on the Y axis, derived in time to obtain Jerk signals.
+43. **FFTBodyAccelerationMeanXAxis** - The mean of the body acceleration on the X axis, with a Fast Fourier Transform (FFT) applied.

-44. **StandardDeviationBodyAccelerationJerkZAxis** - The standard deviation of the body acceleration on the Z axis, derived in time to obtain Jerk signals.
+44. **FFTBodyAccelerationMeanYAxis** - The mean of the body acceleration on the Y axis, with a Fast Fourier Transform (FFT) applied.

-45. **StandardDeviationBodyAngularVelocityXAxis** - The standard deviation of the body angular velocity on the X axis.
+45. **FFTBodyAccelerationMeanZAxis** - The mean of the body acceleration on the Z axis, with a Fast Fourier Transform (FFT) applied.

-46. **StandardDeviationBodyAngularVelocityYAxis** - The standard deviation of the body angular velocity on the Y axis.
+46. **FFTBodyAccelerationSDXAxis** - The standard deviation of the body acceleration on the X axis, with a Fast Fourier Transform (FFT) applied.

-47. **StandardDeviationBodyAngularVelocityZAxis** - The standard deviation of the body angular velocity on the Z axis.
+47. **FFTBodyAccelerationSDYAxis** - The standard deviation of the body acceleration on the Y axis, with a Fast Fourier Transform (FFT) applied.

-48. **StandardDeviationBodyAngularVelocityJerkXAxis** - The standard deviation of the body angular velocity on the X axis, derived in time to obtain Jerk signals.
+48. **FFTBodyAccelerationSDZAxis** - The standard deviation of the body acceleration on the Z axis, with a Fast Fourier Transform (FFT) applied.

-49. **StandardDeviationBodyAngularVelocityJerkYAxis** - The standard deviation of the body angular velocity on the Y axis, derived in time to obtain Jerk signals.
+49. **FFTBodyAccelerationJerkMeanXAxis** - The mean of the body acceleration on the X axis, derived in time to obtain Jerk signals, with a Fast Fourier Transform (FFT) applied.

-50. **StandardDeviationBodyAngularVelocityJerkZAxis** - The standard deviation of the body angular velocity on the Z axis, derived in time to obtain Jerk signals.
+50. **FFTBodyAccelerationJerkMeanYAxis** - The mean of the body acceleration on the Y axis, derived in time to obtain Jerk signals, with a Fast Fourier Transform (FFT) applied.

-51. **StandardDeviationBodyAccelerationMagnitude** - The standard deviation of the body acceleration magnitude, calculated using the Euclidean norm.
+51. **FFTBodyAccelerationJerkMeanZAxis** - The mean of the body acceleration on the Z axis, derived in time to obtain Jerk signals, with a Fast Fourier Transform (FFT) applied.

-52. **StandardDeviationGravityAccelerationMagnitude** - The standard deviation of the gravity acceleration magnitude.
+52. **FFTBodyAccelerationJerkSDXAxis** - The standard deviation of the body angular velocity on the X axis, derived in time to obtain Jerk signals, with a Fast Fourier Transform (FFT) applied.

-53. **StandardDeviationBodyAccelerationJerkMagnitude** - The standard deviation of the body acceleration magnitude derived in time to obtain Jerk signals.
+53. **FFTBodyAccelerationJerkSDYAxis** - The standard deviation of the body angular velocity on the Y axis, derived in time to obtain Jerk signals, with a Fast Fourier Transform (FFT) applied.

-54. **StandardDeviationBodyAngularVelocityMagnitude** - The standard deviation of the angular velocity magnitude.
+54. **FFTBodyAccelerationJerkSDZAxis** - The standard deviation of the body angular velocity on the Z axis, derived in time to obtain Jerk signals, with a Fast Fourier Transform (FFT) applied.

-55. **StandardDeviationBodyAngularVelocityJerkMagnitude** - The standard deviation of the angular velocity magnitude derived in time to obtain Jerk signals.
+55. **FFTBodyAngularVelocityMeanXAxis** - The mean of the body angular velocity on the X axis, with a Fast Fourier Transform (FFT) applied.

-56. **StandardDeviationFFTBodyAccelerationXAxis** - The standard deviation of the body acceleration on the X axis, with a Fast Fourier Transform (FFT) applied.
+56. **FFTBodyAngularVelocityMeanYAxis** - The mean of the body angular velocity on the Y axis, with a Fast Fourier Transform (FFT) applied.

-57. **StandardDeviationFFTBodyAccelerationYAxis** - The standard deviation of the body acceleration on the Y axis, with a Fast Fourier Transform (FFT) applied.
+57. **FFTBodyAngularVelocityMeanZAxis** - The mean of the body angular velocity on the Z axis, with a Fast Fourier Transform (FFT) applied.

-58. **StandardDeviationFFTBodyAccelerationZAxis** - The standard deviation of the body acceleration on the Z axis, with a Fast Fourier Transform (FFT) applied.
+58. **FFTBodyAngularVelocitySDXAxis** - The standard deviation of the body angular velocity on the X axis, with a Fast Fourier Transform (FFT) applied.

-59. **StandardDeviationFFTBodyAngularVelocityJerkXAxis** - The standard deviation of the body angular velocity on the X axis, derived in time to obtain Jerk signals, with a Fast Fourier Transform (FFT) applied.
+59. **FFTBodyAngularVelocitySDYAxis** - The standard deviation of the body angular velocity on the Y axis, with a Fast Fourier Transform (FFT) applied.

-60. **StandardDeviationFFTBodyAngularVelocityJerkYAxis** - The standard deviation of the body angular velocity on the Y axis, derived in time to obtain Jerk signals, with a Fast Fourier Transform (FFT) applied.
+60. **FFTBodyAngularVelocitySDZAxis** - The standard deviation of the body angular velocity on the Z axis, with a Fast Fourier Transform (FFT) applied.

-61. **StandardDeviationFFTBodyAngularVelocityJerkZAxis** - The standard deviation of the body angular velocity on the Z axis, derived in time to obtain Jerk signals, with a Fast Fourier Transform (FFT) applied.
+61. **FFTBodyAccelerationMagnitudeMean** - The mean of the body acceleration magnitude, with a Fast Fourier Transform (FFT) applied.

-62. **StandardDeviationFFTBodyAngularVelocityXAxis** - The standard deviation of the body angular velocity on the X axis, with a Fast Fourier Transform (FFT) applied.
+62. **FFTBodyAccelerationMagnitudeSD** - The standard deviation of the body acceleration magnitude, with a Fast Fourier Transform (FFT) applied.

-63. **StandardDeviationFFTBodyAngularVelocityYAxis** - The standard deviation of the body angular velocity on the Y axis, with a Fast Fourier Transform (FFT) applied.
+63. **FFTBodyAccelerationJerkMagnitudeMean** - The mean of the body acceleration magnitude derived in time to obtain Jerk signals, with a Fast Fourier Transform (FFT) applied.

-64. **StandardDeviationFFTBodyAngularVelocityZAxis** - The standard deviation of the body angular velocity on the Z axis, with a Fast Fourier Transform (FFT) applied.
+64. **FFTBodyAccelerationJerkMagnitudeSD** - The standard deviation of the body acceleration magnitude derived in time to obtain Jerk signals, with a Fast Fourier Transform (FFT) applied.

-65. **StandardDeviationFFTBodyAccelerationMagnitude** - The standard deviation of the body acceleration magnitude, with a Fast Fourier Transform (FFT) applied.
+65. **FFTBodyAngularVelocityMagnitudeMean** - The mean of the angular velocity magnitude, with a Fast Fourier Transform (FFT) applied.

-66. **StandardDeviationFFTBodyAccelerationJerkMagnitude** - The standard deviation of the body acceleration magnitude derived in time to obtain Jerk signals, with a Fast Fourier Transform (FFT) applied.
+66. **FFTBodyAngularVelocityMagnitudeSD** - The standard deviation of the angular velocity magnitude, with a Fast Fourier Transform (FFT) applied.

-67. **StandardDeviationFFTBodyAngularVelocityMagnitude** - The standard deviation of the angular velocity magnitude, with a Fast Fourier Transform (FFT) applied.
+67. **FFTBodyAngularVelocityJerkMagnitudeMean** - The mean of the angular velocity magnitude derived in time to obtain Jerk signals, with a Fast Fourier Transform (FFT) applied.

-68. **StandardDeviationFFTBodyAngularVelocityJerkMagnitude** - The standard deviation of the angular velocity magnitude derived in time to obtain Jerk signals, with a Fast Fourier Transform (FFT) applied.
+68. **FFTBodyAngularVelocityJerkMagnitudeSD** - The standard deviation of the angular velocity magnitude derived in time to obtain Jerk signals, with a Fast Fourier Transform (FFT) applied.